lionpsiuc/cg/README.md

 ### Mathematical Background

-As per the assignment instructions, we are tasked with implementing a Poisson problem on a unit square.
+As per the assignment instructions, we are tasked with implementing a Poisson problem on a unit square and then solving it using the conjugate gradient (CG) method.

 #### The Poisson Problem